The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Representable Relation Algebras with a Flexible Atom

-We give two concrete examples of finite, integral, symmetric relation algebras with a flexible atom (Examples \ref{exam:rado} and \ref{exam:henson}), and a systematic way of building such relation algebras from arbitrary relation algebras (Example \ref{examp:+fexible atom}).
-The numbering of the relation algebras in the examples is from \cite{AndrekaMaddux}.
+We give two concrete examples of finite integral symmetric representable relation algebras with a flexible atom (Examples \ref{exam:rado} and \ref{exam:henson}), and a systematic way of building such algebras from arbitrary representable relation algebras (Example \ref{examp:+fexible atom}).
+The numbering of the algebras in the examples is by \cite{AndrekaMaddux}.

-\begin{example}[Relation algebra $\#18$] The relation algebra $\#18$ has three atoms, namely the identity atom $\id$ and two symmetric atoms $a$ and $b$.
+\begin{example}[Representable relation algebra $\#18$] The representable relation algebra $\#18$ has three atoms, namely the identity atom $\id$ and two symmetric atoms $a$ and $b$.
 The multiplication table for the atoms is given in Fig.~\ref{Tables}.
-In this relation algebra the atoms $a$ and $b$ are flexible.
-Consider the countable, homogeneous, undirected graph $\mathfrak{R}=(V; E^\mathfrak{R})$, whose age is the class of all finite undirected graphs (see, e.g.,~\cite{Hodges}), also called the \emph{Random graph}.
-The expansion of $\mathfrak{R}$ by all binary first-order definable relations is a normal representation of the relation algebra $\#18$.
+In this representable relation algebra the atoms $a$ and $b$ are flexible.
+Consider the countable, homogeneous, undirected graph $\mathfrak{R}=(V; E^\mathfrak{R})$, whose age is the class of all finite undirected graphs (see, e.g., \cite{Hodges}), also called the \emph{Random graph}.
+The expansion of $\mathfrak{R}$ by all binary first-order definable relations is a normal representation of the algebra $\#18$.
 In this representation the atoms $a$ and $b$ are interpreted as the relation $E^\mathfrak{R}$ and the relation $N^\mathfrak{R}$, where $N^\mathfrak{R}$ is defined as $\neg E(x,y) \wedge x\not=y$.

 \end{example}